tordans/osmcha2/STATUS.md

 <details>
 <summary>Here are some tasks still to be completed…</summary>

 - **Login Page:** The Auth button currently serves directly from the library.
-Since this page is the only page that is visible for logged out users, it needs to explain OSMCha and provide a good experience.
-There is more on how I image the Auth to work in auth/README.md.
+Since this page is the only page visible to logged-out users, it needs to explain OSMCha and provide a good user experience.
+More details on how I envision the Auth workflow can be found in auth/README.md.
 - **Handling Relations:** The changes-list and map don't probably don't handle relations yet.
 Code from the osmcha-frontend repo needs to be added.
 - **Map and Changes List Interaction:** This interaction is still in draft form.
 - **Review Workflow:** The entire review workflow is a draft.
 I have ideas to improve the commenting flow.